JATROPHA CURCAS - PHYSIC NUT|

 It does not need much water; is resistant to long periods of drought and can withstand short spells of light frost.

-The tree may produce for over 35 years.
+The tree may produce fruits and seeds for over 35 years.

 How to grow your own biodiesel tree!